 I also love the teal range for its ability to play well with so many different neutrals.
 I keep an eye out for accessories that link teals and turquoises back to black, gray, brown, camel … even taupe and navy.
 Here are some examples:

-- Teal with chocolate brown – raku-style necklace as link (inventory item, but not in web store)
+- Teal with chocolate brown – raku-style necklace as link

 - Teal with caramel brown – print jersey as link